 And now the Sun has come out from behind the clouds and it's stopped raining - well it is June - what did you expect?
 Instead of watching droplets landing randomly on the floor in front of me, I'm now observing the sun heating the puddles up and I can see them turning into steam and evaporating back into the atmosphere again.
 And so the cycle continues as it has for a few billion years in our quiet corner of the galaxy.

 If you think a little differently and open yourself to "seeing beyond what you can see" by becoming an observer, it really is quite beautiful to behold.
 The rain is a dance and an orchestra all rolled into one - sound and movement, chemistry and physics, science and spirituality - all in perfect harmony.

-Rain - you can choose to wonder and be in awe or you can choose to feel grumpy about it and let it ruin your day.
+Rain - you can choose to be in awe or you can choose to feel grumpy and let it ruin your day.
 It's totally up to you, isn't it?